FAQ

 If you feel that your teacher or your education is lacking in any of these areas, first talk to your teacher.
 Second, if necessary, you may want to look for a new teacher.
 If you have any questions, don’t hesitate to ask.

 Our tuition is charged on a monthly basis, due and payable on the first of the month.
 By far the majority of students take one-hour lessons.
-All guitar students take one-hour lessons.
+All guitar students take one-hour lessons, and guitar students may pay an annual tuition with a substantial discount.
+Please read the Guitar Studio Policies for details.
 The piano teachers will determine the appropriate length of the lessons for their students.
 Some circumstances may call for longer lessons or multiple lessons per week.
 Inquire with your teacher for specific rates.